sccn/imat/README.md

                                     'targetpeakfreq', 10,
                                     'plot_templ', 'on');*

 Here we are collecting spectral templates for clustering that have a peak in the frequency band [8 12] Hz, we are choosing to warp the spectra to the 'targetpeakfreq' at 10 Hz.
 We choose to plot the collected templates.

+The collected spectral templates and the associated dipsources and scalpmaps are saved in the subject specific IMA file in *IMA.precluster*.

+     templates: [15×229 double]
+     IMICindex: [15×2 double]
+    dipsources: [1×15 struct]
+     scalpmaps: [15×67×67 double]

+*IMA.precluster.IMICindex* contains the indices of spectral templates collected for clustering.
+The first column are the indices of IMs, the second column the indices of the ICs that show relevant spectral loadings on the IMs.

 **Cluster IM spectral templates** (*pop_clusterIMAtemplates*)